baswerdlow/starter-academic/content/publication/johnson-social-2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title:  Social dominance and multiple dimensions of psychopathology
+title:  'Social dominance and multiple dimensions of psychopathology: An experimental test of reactivity to leadership and subordinate roles'
-subtitle: An experimental test of reactivity to leadership and subordinate roles
+subtitle: ''
 summary: ''
 authors:
 - Sheri L. Johnson